 Consider joining the doctor who invented Direct Primary Care.
 This is a practice where the only demand is to help your patients attain optimal health.
 No insurance forms, no coding tricks, no checkboxes, no roller skates required.
 Real time with your patients (30 minutes minimum, no maximum).
 Real doctor/patient relationships that last a lifetime.
 Remarkable results unattainable in the "real" world.

 Seeking: MD or DO who loves doing primary care (Internal Medicine or Family Medicine).
 5-10 years of prior clinical primary care experience.
-Special interest or boards in geriatric medicine and/or obesity medicine would be appreciated.
+Special interest or boards in geriatric medicine and/or obesity medicine would be appreciated as well as other medical passions and expertise.

 We provide primary and preventive medical care, urgent care and care coordination with specialists, hospitals and ERs

-Competitive salary plus starting bonus and full benefits that include paid vacation, malpractice and CME time
+Competitive salary plus starting bonus and full benefits that include paid vacation, malpractice insurance and CME time

 Located minutes from Lake Washington and downtown Seattle known for its robust economy, scenic views, restaurants, cultural activities, water sports and family friendly entertainment.